Combating loneliness and reducing social isolation

 Arranged into 6 key topic areas below, these new pages showcase relevant guidance and policy instruments, useful research findings and examples of services and innovative projects that offer practical solutions in combatting loneliness and reducing social isolation.

-With thanks to The Mercers' Company, the resources listed below deal with the impact that housing and support services can have on responding to these types of need amongst older people.
+With thanks to The Mercers Charitable Foundation, the resources listed below deal with the impact that housing and support services can have on responding to these types of need amongst older people.